algorithm-visualizer/algorithms/CONTRIBUTING.md

 There are also randomizers to help you create random data.

-Visit the [wiki](https://github.com/algorithm-visualizer/algorithm-visualizer/wiki) in [`algorithm-visualizer`](https://github.com/algorithm-visualizer/algorithm-visualizer) repo for more information.
+Check out the [API reference](https://github.com/algorithm-visualizer/algorithm-visualizer/wiki) for more information.

 ## Running on Scratch Paper